openzipkin/brave/brave/README.md

 String countryCode = ExtraFieldPropagation.get(span.context(), "country-code");
 ```

+#### Redacting fields

+You may have some fields that you would like to propagate in-process, but not downstream to other
+hosts.
+Use `.addRedactedField()` to indicate a field which should not be injected into headers.

 ### Extracting a propagated context
 The `TraceContext.Extractor<C>` reads trace identifiers and sampling status
 from an incoming request or message.
 The carrier is usually a request object